 How Safe Is Overhead Garage Storage?

 One of my biggest fears about overhead garage storage is whether or not it’s safe to park my car underneath.

 Storage manufacturers put their products through rigorous testing and rate them up to a specific weight limit.
-That limit is almost always less than the product can actually withstand, but they want to be safe and limit their liability.
+That limit is almost always less than the product can withstand, but they want to be safe and limit their liability.

-When I was researching overhead storage, I did a lot of research to figure out how much weight different types of ceiling joists and trusses could support.
-Before you commit to storage racks or shelves, I definitely recommend checking that article out.
+While looking for overhead storage, I did a lot of research to figure out how much weight different types of ceiling joists and trusses could support.
+Before committing to storage racks or shelves, check that article out.

-Improving Overhead Garage Storage Safety
+Improving Garage Ceiling Storage Safety